anoduck/code-of-user-rights/README.md

 Code of Misconduct
 ==================

-The Code of Misconduct is a set of user rights, the developer and user acknowledge, grant, and bind themselves to.
+The Code of User Rights is a set of user rights, the developer and user acknowledge, grant, and bind themselves to.

 Preface
 -------